 Look at anything you have reported, read any private messages you’ve sent us and do our best to help.

 Remove or edit anything that goes against these guidelines.

 Try and make sure that everyone receives the responses and support they need.

 Suspend anyone who regularly breaks the rules or who posts in a way that is unsafe for other community members.

 Respect your confidentiality.
 We will only tell someone else what you share here if a child is at risk of harm, a vulnerable adult is at risk of harm, a person poses a serious risk to others or you are in immediate danger of serious harm and if we have enough information about who you are and where you live to help you get effective support.
 We also have to pass on information if a terrorist threat has been made or we have been ordered to share information with the courts.

-We won’t check every message before it goes live – that would get in the way of your conversations.
+Check every message before it goes live – that would get in the way of your conversations.
 But this does mean we rely on you to let us know if something is worrying you.

-We won’t usually read your private messages with other members – unless we have reason to believe that they are being misused.
+Usually read your private messages with other members – unless we have reason to believe that they are being misused.

 For more info on how to get started, have a look at our FAQs.